cert-manager/website/content/en/docs/faq/_index.md

 ### What happens if a renewal is doesn't happen due to issues?
 Will it be tried again after sometime?

-cert-manager makes use of exponential back off to retry any failures on requesting or renewing certificates.
-It will retry any failures unless the Issuer gave a fatal error that it marked as not retryable.
+cert-manager makes use of exponential back off to retry non-fatal failures (ones that didn't mark the `CertificateRequest` as failed).
+If the `CertificateRequest` was marked as failed, issuance will be re-tried in 1 hour.

 ### Is ECC (elliptic-curve cryptography) supported?